jobrunr/website/content/en/documentation/faq.md

 - it checks for orphaned jobs and reschedules them
 - it does some zookeeping like deleting all the succeeded jobs

+### My recurring jobs are not running nor available in the dashboard?
+To schedule your recurring jobs, you must make sure that the code scheduling these jobs is executed on startup of your application.
+See the examples in [Recurring jobs]({{<ref "background-methods/recurring-jobs.md#registering-your-recurring-jobs">}})

 <!-- ### How can I control the amount of workers per BackgroundJobServer? -->

 ## Job FAQ